Green Metropolis: Why Living Smaller, Living Closer, and Driving Less are the Keys to Sustainability by David Owen

-Green Metropolis surveys contemporary urban life and shows how the advice of its subtitle--live in small-scale housing, live close to your regular destinations, and drive sparingly--forms a solid basis for good environmentalism.
+Green Metropolis surveys contemporary urban life and shows how the advice of its subtitle--live in small-scale housing (including small apartments in high-rise buildings), live close to your regular destinations, and drive sparingly--forms a solid basis for good environmentalism.
 In showing this, Owen turns many assumptions about urban form and environmentalism on their head.
 As such, this book may disturb some readers.
 If you are see yourself as a stalwart environmentalist--you live in a green area with plenty of open space, drive a hybrid car, sport an aluminum water bottle, and even have reusable hemp grocery sacks--you may turn your nose up at those wastrels in the big apartment and office towers downtown--they use so much energy and live in a concrete jungle!

 David Owen carefully overturns assumptions and makes his case for green urbanism by showing how these ideas interact: